markmacwan/Deploying-NLP-Classification/README.md

 # Deploying-NLP-Classification
-Spam and Ham classification using Natural Language Processing and Naive Bayes Classifier https://spamhampredictor.herokuapp.com/
+Deployed Spam and Ham classification WebApp using Natural Language Processing and Naive Bayes Classifier on Flask and Heroku Cloud https://spamhampredictor.herokuapp.com/